pholser/junit-quickcheck/README.md

 ```

 You may want to fix the seed when a theory fails, so that you can execute the
-theory again with the same set of generated values.
+theory over and over again with the same set of generated values that caused
+the failure.

 junit-quickcheck reports the seed used for a given theory parameter by logging
 it to a [SLF4J](http://www.slf4j.org/) logger named